Framing The Customer’s Problem Can Be The Hardest Part of Selling

 As we coach teams around 'stuck' deals, we pay close attention to these three parts of the situation.
 More times than not, we find fuzziness or disconnects in one or more of these areas.
 Typically, a key influencer is seeing the pain, end state, or path forward differently.
 To get these deals closed or unstuck, reps must work to call out these differences.
 The misalignment might be rooted in political issues, so building alignment likely requires considerable finesse on the part of the rep.

-Managers and reps shouldn't underestimate the amount of effort involved to do this successfully.
+Don't underestimate the amount of effort to do this successfully.
 Left unaddressed, misalignment or poor clarity around any aspect of the problem-solution set will kill the deal.
 The mess will never resolve on its own.
 That’s why 60% or more of complex deals don’t go anywhere.

 Reps need a new toolset, skillset, and mindset to execute modern opportunity management.
 This means a new approach to sales enablement that helps reps better diagnose and build alignment around the problem-solution set.